-The first three introductory training workshops of 2016 will be held on 22 February and 23 March, starting at 11.00, 26 April and 23 May at noon, and lasting ca. 75 minutes.
+The first three introductory training workshops for 2017 will be held on 22 February and 23 March, starting at 11.00, 26 April and 23 May at noon, and lasting ca. 75 minutes.
 Taking into account comments made on some evaluation forms by attendees of the long-established introductory sessions in family history, Asian & African Studies Reference Services working in tandem with the Families In British India Society (FIBIS) are delighted to present specialized sessions looking at biographical sources for military personnel.
 No previous knowledge of the subject is expected or required.
-If, therefore, you believe you have European ancestors who served in the Indian sub-continent whether as officers or private soldiers, please book your free place by contacting firstname.lastname@example.org.
+If, therefore, you believe you have European ancestors who served in the Indian sub-continent whether as officers or private soldiers, please book your free place by contacting email@example.com.
 Depending on the level of interest shown, we plan to offer repeat sessions at regular intervals.
-Details of the next session will be announced in due course.
+The date of the next session will be announced in due course.

 Asian and African Studies enquiries